domlana009/azert/README.md

 *   **`Firebase: Error (auth/invalid-api-key)`:** Your `NEXT_PUBLIC_FIREBASE_API_KEY` in `.env` is likely incorrect or missing.
 Verify it against your Firebase project settings.
 *   **`Firebase: Error (auth/invalid-credential)`:** The email or password used for login is incorrect, OR the user does not exist in Firebase Authentication.
 Ensure you created the user manually first (Step 6).
 *   **`Firebase Admin SDK could not be initialized` (Server log):** Your server-side Admin SDK credentials are not configured correctly.
 Check Step 4: ensure either `FIREBASE_SERVICE_ACCOUNT_KEY` env var is set (with the full JSON content) OR `serviceAccountKey.json` is present in the project root and readable by the server process.
+Check server logs for more detailed errors from `src/lib/firebase/admin.ts`.
 *   **`Cannot find module 'serviceAccountKey.json'` (Server log):** If using the local file method, the server cannot find the file.
 Ensure it's named correctly and placed in the project root.
 *   **Hydration Errors:** Often caused by rendering differences between server and client.
 Check for browser-specific APIs (`window`, `localStorage`) used outside `useEffect` or conditional rendering based on non-deterministic values (`Math.random()`, `new Date()`) before hydration.
 *   **404 Errors:** Double-check your page routes and component imports.
 Ensure files exist and are correctly named.